Trichilia

-Trichilia is a flowering plant genus in the mahogany family.
-These plants are particularly diverse in sub-Saharan Africa and tropical South America.
+Trichilia is a genus of flowering plants in the mahogany family.
+These species are particularly diverse in sub-Saharan Africa and tropical South America.

 Several species are used in folk medicine and shamanism - e.g. T. rubescens against malaria, T. tocacheana as a hallucinogen, and T. catigua in the aphrodisiac and stimulant catuaba.
-T. emetica wood, also known as Natal mahogany or Cape mahogany is the traditional material of choice for Mozambique's famous psikhelekedana miniature artists.
+T. emetica wood, also known as Natal mahogany or Cape mahogany, is the traditional material of choice for Mozambique's famous psikhelekedana miniature artists.
 Trichilia dregeana, or forest mahogany also yields timber and is also used in carvings, traditional African musical instruments, household implements, furniture, bats and canoes.

 Taxonomy

 The genus Trichilia was given its scientific name in 1756 by Patrick Browne.
-It is classified as part of Meliaceae, a family that is native to the Americas from Argentina to Mexico, Africa mainly south of the Sahara, and to the Arabian peninsula.
+It is classified as part of Meliaceae, a family that is native to the Americas from Argentina to Mexico, Africa mainly south of the Sahara, and to the Arabian Peninsula.
 The genus has 19 synonyms.